 What is a scratch disk?

-Think of a scratch disk like a scratch pad of paper.
-You use the scratch pad to write down notes for something; maybe it’s ideas for a book you’re writing, or sketching some illustrations by hand before testing the waters in a design app.
+Think of a scratch disk as of a scratch pad of paper.
+You use the scratchpad to write down notes for something; maybe it’s ideas for a book you’re writing or sketching some illustrations by hand before testing the waters in a design app.

 Scratch disks work the same way.
 Large, intensive apps need a bit of hard drive space to use as virtual memory when there’s not enough RAM to finish a task.
 Like a scratch pad, it keeps things there temporarily while it performs process-heavy tasks like editing videos or photos with many edits and layers.
 Though these files are temporary, they need a place to live – the scratch disk.

 What causes the scratch disk error?